devopscloudorg/azure-hdp/README.md

 8. Install Ambari on Management Node.
 9. Install HDP using Ambari

+###1_Management_Node.ps1
+Creates a linux virtual machine based on an image in the gallery of your choosing.
+The Management Node will be used to manage the deployment process and host Ambari for cluster management.
+This script will call 0_Create_AG_Storage_VNet.ps1 and 0_Create-VM..

+###2_Master_Node.ps1
+Creates a linux virtual machine based on an image in the gallery of your choosing.
+The Master Node will later become the master image which is used to generate the cluster virtual machines.
+This script will call 0_Create_AG_Storage_VNet.ps1 and 0_Create-VM..

+###3_Cluster_Nodes.ps1
+Creates a linux virtual machine based on the image that is created from the Master Node.
+This script will call 0_Create-VM.
+This script will also generate a hosts.txt file and mountdrive.sh file, which are used in the process to set up the machines.

+###99_Deprovision
+Script to assist in removing the cloud services, virtual machines, and affinity group.

 ##Azure CLI and Bash Scripts
 If  your development PC is MAC/Linux or if you prefer Azure CLI over PowerShell you can follow the detailed instructions at docs\Hadoop on Azure Virtual Machines Process CLI.pdf